Intracto/LTIConsumerBundle/README.md

 ### Create a template 'app/Resources/LTIConsumerBundle/views/index.html.twig'

-This template will be used by the bundle to do the connect-request and to load the Sofia-app into an I-frame in your application
+This template will be used by the bundle to do the connect-request and to load the LTI provider into an iframe in your application

 ```html
 {{ form(form,{'attr': {'id': 'lti_form'}}) }}